Co-Founder & Chief Creative Officer

-Bill Ritchie is president and co-founder of ThinkFun®, Inc. which is dedicated to making learning fun.
+Bill Ritchie is chief creative officer and co-founder of ThinkFun®, Inc. which is dedicated to making learning fun.
 He is a lifelong puzzle enthusiast whose passion drives the development of ThinkFun, Inc.’s innovative and educational products.

 As a child in the 1960s, Bill played with as many puzzles and science toys on which he could get his hands on.
 Thanks to his father, a researcher at Bell Labs, Bill was also privy to intriguing concepts that never made it onto store shelves.